oconnorian3/recipesforu/README.md

 ![](images/database_models.png)

 The Post & Content models are based on the Django tutorial walkthrough project by Code Institute.
 The project required one custom model (the contact model) .
-This model was desinged for the contact form.
+This model was designed for the contact form.

 ## CRUD ##